This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It was satisfying, yet disappointing end when our paddles hit the sandy bank of home.
 Our time in the water was far too short.
 I’ve known Sydney Harbour all my life and spent plenty of ways getting to know her.

-This was my first time experiencing her on a kayak and I discovered a different side: quiet, calm, and natural.
+This was my first time experiencing her on a kayak and I discovered a different side: a quiet, calm, and natural environment.

 I liked this new side to her.

 - You can also find self-guided Middle Harbour tours here.

 - Here is a half day guided Middle Harbour kayak tour.

 - See more Sydney Harbour kayak tours here.

 Kayaking on Middle Harbour is a serene and awe-inspiring experience.
 The tranquil waters, surrounded by untouched nature, create a sense of calm and tranquility.

 Exploring hidden coves and lovely beaches from the vantage point of a kayak allows you to gain a sense of serenity in the solitude, and escape the hustle and bustle of the city.